 Over the years, the meaning of the phrase, as well as the exact location of the Shot Heard Round the World, has gotten muddled.

-Over the years the exact location of the Shot Heard Round the World has gotten muddled.
-Many writers and historians have attributed it to the first shot fired at the Battle of Lexington, which occurred earlier in the day and was the first official battle of the Revolution.
-Yet the phrase itself “Shot Heard Round the World” comes from a Ralph Waldo Emerson poem about the Battle of Concord titled Concord Hymn:
+Many writers and historians have attributed the phrase to the first shot fired at the Battle of Lexington, which occurred earlier in the day and was one of the first battles of the Revolutionary War.

 “By the rude bridge that arched the flood,